Twitch viewership down by hundreds of thousands amid Black and queer streamers’ strike

 For the past few weeks, Twitch streamers have demanded that Twitch do better as hate raids increase in number and ferocity.
-So far, Twitch has publicly acknowledged the problem twice, saying it will provide tools that will help streamers combat viewers evading chat bans and other issues that allow hate raids to persist, but that it can’t divulge details because bad actors could use that information to inform future tactics.
-But streamers — who’ve been harassed, doxed, and (in a few cases) swatted for weeks — want more than what they perceive as vague blanket statements. #ADayOffTwitch was meant to express this in a way Twitch could not ignore.
+So far, Twitch has publicly acknowledged the problem twice, saying it will provide tools to help streamers combat viewers that evade chat bans and other issues that allow hate raids to persist, but that it can’t divulge details because bad actors could use that information to inform future tactics.
+But streamers who’ve been harassed, doxed and (in a few cases) swatted for weeks want more than what they perceive as vague blanket statements. #ADayOffTwitch was meant to express this in a way Twitch could not ignore.

-The day of the event, concurrent Twitch viewership peaked at 3.4 million, around 400,000 fewer than the same day the previous week.
+On the day of the event, concurrent Twitch viewership peaked at 3.4 million, around 400,000 less than the same day the previous week.
 From a pure viewership standpoint, it was Twitch’s second-worst day in a month.
-The overall number of streamers was also measurably lower, peaking at around 119,000 after four weeks of averaging around 136,000.
+The overall number of streamers was also measurably lower, peaking at around 119,000 after four weeks of the platform averaging around 136,000.
 For Twitch, this is by no means a crippling blow — on Sept.
 2, the platform was back to business as usual — but it demonstrated the sheer scale of Twitch’s problem.

-Even keeping in mind that, as creator-focused publication Creator Hype points out, Twitch’s numbers might also have taken a hit due to the beginning of the school year and the departure of two major streamers for YouTube’s greener pastures, the movement still made a measurable impact on a site that generally only reacts to the thunderous footfalls of its biggest stars.
+Even keeping in mind that, as creator-focused publication Creator Hype points out, Twitch’s numbers might also have taken a hit due to the beginning of the school year and the departure of two major streamers for YouTube’s greener pastures, it’s clear the movement still made a measurable impact on a site that generally only reacts to the thunderous footfalls of its biggest stars.
 Organizer RekItRaven, who first drew attention to the hate raid problem with their #TwitchDoBetter hashtag last month and has since suffered more abuse, considers it a triumph.

-“Biggest takeaway: don’t count out us ‘nobodies,’” said Raven, who like others cited in this article declined to share their full name due to harassment concerns.
+“Biggest takeaway: Don’t count out us ‘nobodies,’ ” said Raven, who like others cited in this article declined to share their full name due to harassment concerns.
 “We’ve made waves, and we will continue to do so.
 While people may try to take our achievement away from us, [#ADayOffTwitch] was successful.”

-“There is strength in numbers, and it doesn’t matter what your follower count or concurrent viewers are,” said streamer, developer, and #ADayOffTwitch organizer Lucia Everblack.
+“There is strength in numbers, and it doesn’t matter what your follower count or concurrent viewers are,” said streamer, developer and #ADayOffTwitch organizer Lucia Everblack.
 “Yes, a lot of big names [ultimately] joined in and that absolutely helped, but this started with a bunch of smaller creators banding together.”

 The #ADayOffTwitch hashtag generated well over 100,000 tweets, outdoing Twitter trending topics for YouTube Gaming on the day the Google-owned video platform swiped Twitch star Tim “TimTheTatman” Betar.
 On Sept.
-1 and the days leading up to it, #ADayOffTwitch dominated the conversation surrounding the platform, generating numerous articles from mainstream publications like USA Today, Fox, The Verge, and many more (this one included) in the process.
+1 and the days leading up to it, #ADayOffTwitch dominated the conversation surrounding the platform, generating numerous articles from mainstream publications like USA Today, Fox, the Verge and many more (this one included) in the process.
 For a platform whose daily comings and goings are often confined to a niche, a shift in the mainstream narrative stands to be big and, more importantly, lasting.

 The day was not without its hiccups.
 Some smaller streamers simply could not afford to go dark for a day, and others had contractual obligations to fulfill.
 This led to friction.

-“The apathy, moral absolutism, and clout chasing by some who decided to attempt to take anyone who had to stream to task was aggravating,” said streamer and diversity advocate Tanya “Cypheroftyr” DePass, who supported #ADayOffTwitch but was unable to take the whole day off due to contractual obligations attached to her Afrofuturist tabletop role-playing show “Into The Motherlands.”
+“The apathy, moral absolutism and clout chasing by some who decided to attempt to take anyone who had to stream to task was aggravating,” said streamer and diversity advocate Tanya “Cypheroftyr” DePass, who supported #ADayOffTwitch but was unable to take the whole day off due to contractual obligations attached to her Afrofuturist tabletop role-playing show, “Into The Mother Lands.”

-The event also faced skepticism from some Twitch stars, like “World of Warcraft” and “Final Fantasy XIV” mainstay Asmongold, who said during a stream last week that while he supported the movement’s goals, it didn’t have enough backing from big-name broadcasters to succeed.
+The event also faced skepticism from some Twitch stars, like “World of Warcraft” and “Final Fantasy XIV” mainstay Asmongold, who said during a stream last week that while he supported the movement’s goals, he didn’t believe it had enough backing from big-name Twitch broadcasters to succeed.

 “You can’t get a bunch of 20 [small streamers] together and think you’re going to do anything,” Asmongold said.
 “Nobody gives a f---.”

-It appears that Twitch intends to meet one of #ADayOffTwitch’s stated demands — namely, for there to be a roundtable discussion between Twitch staff and streamers about new anti-abuse tools on Twitch.
+It appears that Twitch intends to meet one of #ADayOffTwitch’s stated demands: for there to be a roundtable discussion between Twitch staff and streamers about new anti-abuse tools on Twitch.
 Shortly after calling for Twitch to do better on Sept.
-1, streamer ChillboBagginz — who is part of Twitch’s “Ambassador” promotional program — said that “next week I will be participating in a roundtable discussion with Twitch staff and other creators to discuss these concerns.”
+1, streamer ChillboBagginz — who is part of Twitch’s “Ambassador” promotional program — said that, “Next week I will be participating in a roundtable discussion with Twitch staff and other creators to discuss these concerns.”

 Twitch has not directly responded to other #ADayOffTwitch demands, which include immediate implementation of features that would let streamers deny raids, removal of functionality that lets users attach more than three Twitch accounts to one email address (thus making it simple to create dummy accounts), and a time frame for when additional tools will be added.
 Still, for streamers who participated, something is better than nothing.